T3NK0-1221/EF2039_Term_Project/README.md

 ## Importing to Anki

 1. Open Anki on your desktop.
+And make the new deck.
 2. Click **File** -\> **Import**.
 3. Select the generated **`anki_deck.csv`** file.
 4. Ensure the following settings:
       * **Field Separator:** Comma
       * **Allow HTML in fields:**  **Checked** (Required for bold formatting).
+      * **Choose Basic Style of Card:** Check the Front and Back card
 5. Click **Import**.